RedTurtle/redturtle.sendto_extension/README.txt

  * Translate the text in english, then provide italian i18n files.
  * Remove a lot of deprecation warnings (from the use og portal_groups, ...).
- * Make the send_to form more Plonr 3, less Plone 2.1.
+ * Make the send_to form more Plone 3.x, less Plone 2.1.